-It sounds bad but spotting, which looks like small drops of blood or brownish discharge, can also be a sign of pregnancy.
-For some women, spotting only means that the embryo has implanted on the uterus lining.
+It sounds terrible, but spotting, which looks like tiny drops of blood or brownish discharge, can signify pregnancy.
+For some women, spotting only means the embryo has been implanted in the uterus lining.

-Tip: Don’t panic, mums.
+Tip: Don’t panic, Mamas.
 Set an appointment with your doctor to confirm pregnancy.

-The cramping you feeling when you’re pregnant isn’t much different from the cramps you feel when you have your period.
+When pregnant, the cramping you feel isn’t much different from the cramps you feel when you have your period.
 Stomach cramps during the early stages of the pregnancy are normal.
 It can even continue until the second trimester.

 Tip: Perform light movements for stretching.
 Bathe with hot water to reduce cramps.

 Are you feeling warmer than usual?
-Generally, an increase in basal body temperature is common during the early stages of pregnancy.
+Generally, an increase in basal body temperature is expected during the early stages of pregnancy.
 This is because of elevated hormone levels.

 Tip: Do not panic and take a lot of rest.

-With your hormone levels drastically changing, most pregnant moms often find themselves having mood swings.
-Finding a good support system is important to help you ease through this journey.
+With hormone levels drastically changing, most pregnant Mamas often have mood swings.
+Finding a sound support system is essential to help you ease through this journey.

 Tip: Do meditation, enjoy some me-time, and engage in activities that can help relieve stress and relax your mind.

-A vaginal discharge, which is a way for the female reproductive system to prevent infection and keep the vagina clean, is normal during pregnancy.
-As long as it’s colourless with no strong smell, there’s no need to worry!
+A vaginal discharge is a way for the female reproductive system to prevent infection and keep the vagina clean.
+As long as it’s colourless with no pungent smell, there’s no need to worry!

 Tip: Although a discharge is normal, consult a doctor if it’s accompanied by soreness or itchiness.

-With stress, fatigue, and other changes that are happening to your body, dizziness is also a common pregnancy sign.
+With stress, fatigue, and other changes happening to your body, dizziness is a common pregnancy sign.
 Make sure that you eat small, regular meals to avoid feelings of dizziness.

 Tip: Get plenty of rest until your condition improves.